Valleys of Ladakh

-Markha Valley is every ardent trekker’s delight and is filled with a lush flora and fauna as you will get to spot Himalayan oak trees, groves of apricot along with Himalayan animals like deer, Ibex, etc. Further, Markha river flows here in all its allure looking like a mirror to the pleasant mountains as well as monasteries and gompas situated at a great height and distance from here.
+Markha Valley is every ardent trekker’s delight and is filled with a lush flora and fauna as you will get to spot Himalayan oak trees, groves of apricot along with Himalayan animals like deer, Ibex, etc. Further, Markha river flows here in all its allure looking like a mirror to the pleasant mountains.
+Also, monasteries and gompas situated at a great height and distance from here.

 - Dha-Hanu Valley

-Dha-Hanu Valley is the place where the twin villages of Dah and Hanu that are also home to Drakpa Community which is referred to as the last Aryan Race.
-This valley is warmer in the climate when compared to Leh and is also good for camping as well as trekking.
-It is situated around 163 km southwest from Leh and the tranquillity, as well as the cultural relevance of this valley, brings many curious travelers coming here in search of peace and Ladakh’s vivid culture.
+Dha-Hanu Valley is the place where the twin villages of Dah and Hanu are present.
+It is also home to Drakpa Community which was the last Aryan Race.
+This valley is warmer in the climate when compared to Leh.
+It is also good for camping as well as trekking.
+It is around 163 km southwest from Leh and the tranquillity.
+The cultural relevance of this valley brings many curious travelers coming here in search of peace and Ladakh’s vivid culture.

 10. Shyok Valley

-Shyok Valley is located by the Shyok River which is known as the River of death and is mainly named this way by Central Asian Merchants who found this route to be hard and difficult to survive as many lost their lives here.
+Shyok Valley is located by the Shyok River.
+It’s named as the River of death by Central Asian Merchants.
+They found this route to be hard and difficult to survive as many lost their lives here.

 Thus, these are the major valleys of Ladakh that you must discover on your trip here.
 These valleys are the main places of habitation for the Ladakh people that are warm and friendly and will welcome you happily to their quaint home thus make sure to visit all these valleys and embrace the beauty that this place has!
 Happy Tripping!